 …accepting that this mom guilt thing is real.

 …wondering what sort of mother you will become, and what “style” of parenting will work best for your kid.

 …excitement about parenting and making decisions with your partner because it’s so awesome to do new things together.

-…staying up past their bedtime mindlessly scrolling on my phone because finally…alone time and it’s nice to have a new minutes to space out!
+…staying up past their bedtime mindlessly scrolling on my phone because finally…alone time!

 …reading all day, every day, usually the same books again and again and again.

 ….hiding their favorite book for an hour because you just can’t deal with reading Dear Zoo one more time.

 …sleep regressions because teething, sickness, travel, (fill in your own blank).

 …middle of the night snuggles—sometimes for longer than you know you should—because you know they won’t want to cuddle you forever.

 …summoning every ounce of patience stored inside you.